hortonworks/streamline/README.md

 #Accounting for bad tuples in a topology
-A mechanism has been added so that when messages are being played from a spout in an IotaS topology and they can't successfully be parsed then such messages end up in some persistent storage.
+A mechanism has been added so that when messages are being played from a spout in an Streamline topology and they can't successfully be parsed then such messages end up in some persistent storage.
 The way it works is ParserBolt needs to be supplied with two stream ids using builder methods withParsedTuplesStreamId and withUnparsedTuplesStreamId.
 The former stream id